turingschool/backend-curriculum-site/module2/lessons/authentication.md

        Did you mean?  current_page?
 ```

-* Set in ApplicationController as `helper_method :method_name`
+* We set this in ApplicationController as `helper_method :method_name`
-* Allows us to use the method in our views and controllers.
+* Allows us to use the `current_user` method anywhere else within our views and controllers.

 ```ruby
 # app/controllers/application_controller.rb

 class ApplicationController < ActiveRecord::Base
   helper_method :current_user